Discover Why More People Prefer Shopify Over BigCommerce

 Plus, thanks to the user-friendly live editor, you can customize the themes and get an instant preview of what your online shop will look like on a computer, mobile phone, or on any screen size.

 If you are familiar with HTML and CSS coding, you can customize the Shopify themes even further and in more detail.

 The problem with the Shopify themes is that if at some point, you decide to switch to another theme, your website content will most likely need to be reformatted and re-edited to suit the new theme.

 Overall, Shopify has one of the most professional and modern-looking themes on the market, and the nifty live editor, which you can use to customize them and preview them in real-time, is a huge plus for the ecommerce platform.

 You can browse through all of the themes offered by Shopify here.

-BigCommerce offers its users access to 86+ themes, of which 12 are free to use.
-The price of the premium themes on BigCommerce ranges from $150 to $300.
+BigCommerce offers its users access to 86+ themes, of which 12 are free.
+The premium themes on BigCommerce range from $150 to $300.

 The BigCommerce themes have a more professional and traditional design, especially when compared to Shopify themes.

 There are themes designed for different industries, such as animals and pets, arts and crafts, automotive and industrial, electronics, books and entertainment, jewelry and fashion, gifts and specialty, food and beverage, home and garden, health and beauty, toys and games and sports and recreation.